Deliatyn

-Deliatyn is first mentioned in documents on March 9, 1400.
+Deliatyn is first mentioned in documents on 9 March 1400.
 In 1554 Deliatyn received the status of a city, and from 1579 the status of a city with Magdeburg rights.
 The economic basis for the development of Deliatyn was the extraction of salt and salt production.

-In 1940 it received the status of an urban-type settlement, and on November 13, 1940, it entered the Yaremcha Raion.
-From December 30, 1962, it was part of the Bohorodchany Raion, but Deliatyn was assigned to the Nadvirna Raion.
-On August 17, 2017, it became the center of the Deliatyn settlement hromada.
+In 1940 it received the status of an urban-type settlement, and on 13 November 1940, it entered the Yaremcha Raion.
+From 30 December 1962, it was part of the Bohorodchany Raion, but Deliatyn was assigned to the Nadvirna Raion.
+On 17 August 2017, it became the center of the Deliatyn settlement hromada.

 Name

-The name of the town had different forms over the centuries: Daliatyn (1400—1440), Deliatyn (1440—1960, 1990), Diliatyn (1961— October 2, 1989).
+The name of the town had different forms over the centuries: Daliatyn (1400—1440), Deliatyn (1440—1960, 1990), Diliatyn (1961— 2 October 1989).
 It is believed that the name comes from the names of the legendary founders of the town: Dalia (or Dylia) and Tyna.
 The Latin word "delatum" meant the place where products were brought to the auction.

 History

-Deliatyn became part of the Poland (together with Red Ruthenia) in the 14th century under King Casimir III the Great.
+Deliatyn became part of the Kingdom of Poland (together with Red Ruthenia) in the 14th century under King Casimir III the Great.
 In 1772, it was seized by the Austro-Hungarian Empire together with the province of Galicia in the First Partition of Poland.
 In 1893, Austrian Deliatyn experienced a cholera outbreak amid poor conditions within the town.
 After World War I and the dissolution of Austria-Hungary, Deliatyn was captured by Polish troops, after the Polish–Soviet War it remained a part of the Stanisławów Voivodeship of the Second Polish Republic.
-Located in the picturesque area, it was a popular spa, with around 1,000 visitors yearly (in the late 1920s).
+Located in a picturesque area, it was a popular spa, with around 1,000 visitors yearly (in the late 1920s).